 3.14.
 That, during the performance of the Security Testing and for a period of 6 months after completion of the Security Testing, it will not recruit any employees or personnel of the Company which it met or was introduced to through its relationship under this Contract without the prior written consent of the Company;

 4.1.
 Subject to 4.2 below and unless otherwise agreed, the Fees payable under this Contract shall be invoiced on delivery of the Test Report or, if none is to be provided, on completion of the Security Testing.
 Invoices are due for payment within 30 days of the date of the invoice.
 All payments due under this Contract shall become due immediately upon termination of this Contract despite any other provision in this Contract.
 All payments due under this Contract shall be made without any deduction by way of set off, counterclaim, discount or abatement or otherwise.

 4.2.
-The Company shall be entitled to interest on any payment not paid when properly due pursuant to the terms of these conditions, calculated from day to day at a rate per annum equal to 3% above the base rate of Lloyds Bank Plc and payable from the day after the date on which payment was due up to and including the date of payment (whether before or after judgment).
+The Company shall be entitled to interest on any payment not paid when properly due pursuant to the terms of these conditions, calculated from day to day at a rate per annum equal to 3% above the base rate of National Westminster Bank Plc and payable from the day after the date on which payment was due up to and including the date of payment (whether before or after judgment).

 4.3.
 All sums under the Contract are unless otherwise stated, exclusive of VAT.
 Any VAT payable in respect of such sums shall be payable in addition to such sums and shall be payable in addition to such sums, at the rate from time to time prescribed by law on delivery of a valid VAT invoice.